sanaraya/devops-hol/Hands-on lab/HOL unguided - OSS DevOps.md

 Jenkins is an open source continuous integration tool written in Java.
 It provides continuous integration services for software development.
 It is a server-based system running in a servlet container such as Apache Tomcat.
 In this exercise, you will deploy a Jenkins Server in Azure leveraging a prebuilt virtual machine image from the Azure marketplace.

-### Tasks to complete
+*Tasks to complete*

--   Deploy a Jenkins server in an Azure Virtual Machine.
+-   Deploy a Jenkins server in an Azure Virtual Machine

-### Exit criteria
+*Exit criteria*

--   You should have a Jenkins server deployed in your Azure subscription.
+-   You should have a Jenkins server deployed in your Azure subscription

 ### Task 2: Post-Deployment configuration of the Jenkins server

-### Tasks to complete
+*Tasks to complete*

--   Connect to your Jenkins deployment using SSH.
+-   Connect to your Jenkins deployment using SSH

--   Update Jenkins to the latest version.
+-   Update Jenkins to the latest version

--   Configure Git for Jenkins.
+-   Configure Git for Jenkins

-### Exit criteria
+*Exit criteria*

--   You should have a connection to the Jenkins server and should have upgraded it to the latest version.
+-   You should have a connection to the Jenkins server and should have upgraded it to the latest version

--   Git should be configured on the Jenkins server.
+-   Git should be configured on the Jenkins server

 ### Task 3: Configure Jenkins staging deployment

-### Tasks to complete
+*Tasks to complete*

--   Configure Jenkins to deploy the osTicket application from your GitHub forked repository to the staging slot of your Azure Web App.
+-   Configure Jenkins to deploy the osTicket application from your GitHub forked repository to the staging slot of your Azure Web App

-### Exit criteria
+*Exit criteria*

--   After this task, the osTicket application should be browsable from the staging slot of your Azure Web App.
+-   After this task, the osTicket application should be browsable from the staging slot of your Azure Web App

 ### Task 4: Configure your GitHub repo to notify Jenkins of changes

-### Tasks to complete
+*Tasks to complete*

--   Configure Jenkins to use Web Hooks to be notified when changes occur in your GitHub repository.
+-   Configure Jenkins to use Web Hooks to be notified when changes occur in your GitHub repository

-### Exit criteria
+*Exit criteria*

--   After this task, the osTicket application should automatically deploy code changes checked into GitHub.
+-   After this task, the osTicket application should automatically deploy code changes checked into GitHub

 ### Task 5: Check in a change to trigger Jenkins job

-### Tasks to complete
+*Tasks to complete*

 -   Make a change to osTicket\\include\\client\\footer.inc.php file to add **Run on Azure App Services!** After **All rights reserved** on the page.

--   Commit and push your changes to the repository.
+-   Commit and push your changes to the repository

-### Exit criteria
+*Exit criteria*

--   After this task, the **Run on Azure App Services!** text should be visible on the staging slot.
+-   After this task, the **Run on Azure App Services!** text should be visible on the staging slot

 ### Task 6: Manually deploy to production

-### Tasks to complete
+*Tasks to complete*

--   Swap the staging slot to production in your Azure Web App.
+-   Swap the staging slot to production in your Azure Web App

-### Exit criteria
+*Exit criteria*

--   After this task, the application should load on the production URL.
+-   After this task, the application should load on the production URL

 ### Summary